kas-kad/AKSlidecks/README.md

 AKSLidecks class implements a view controller that manages the "flat" navigation of hierarchical content.

+It has a very simple interface similar to UINavigationController and supports swipe gestures to navigate back to the root of navigation stack.

 ###Presenting master-detail view controllers:
 ![iOS AKSlidecks viewController](http://cdn.makeagif.com/media/5-06-2014/dSyk4T.gif)